 IRL: In Real Life, Social Media Shift 2

 How Social Media Drives Consumer Decisions, LeadingRE Conference

 Coping with Social Media, Northern Voice

-Alexandra Samuel is a technology strategist, data journalist, and author who has spent much of her twenty-five year career as a remote worker.
-In her upcoming book, Remote Inc., she uses her wealth of personal experience to help us conceptualize a new approach to working in the modern age.
+Alexandra Samuel is an expert on remote work and the digital workplace.
+A speaker, data journalist and author, she has spent much of her twenty-five year career as a remote worker.
+In her new book, Remote Inc., she uses her wealth of personal experience to help us conceptualize a new approach to working in the modern age.
 Her must-listen talks show us how to thrive outside the office, using the entrepreneurial mindset and habits of remote professionals.